-- have completed with an overall G.P.A. of 3.0 or higher, no grade below "C', and no more than two grades of "C"; undergraduate courses from a regionally accredited college/university that are comparable to Personality Theories (PSYC3310), Cognitive Psychology (PSYC3520), Abnormal Psychology (PSYC3430), Social Psychology (PSYC3345), Child Development (PSYC3201), Research Methodology (PSYC2150), and Statistics (STAT3150).
-Please note, these courses are prerequisites and may not be used to fulfill degree requirements of the MA and may be taken at another institution; - 2. have earned a grade point average (G.P.A.) of at least 3.0 in the last 60 hours of undergraduate course work; - demonstrate evidence of satisfactory professional writing and analysis by one of the following: a grade of "B" or higher in PSYC 3120 (Thinking and Writing in Psychology) or its equivalent, or a score of 4.5 or greater on the Analytical Writing section of the GRE General Test; - 4. provide a statement of the applicant's purpose in seeking a master's degree in psychology and their long-term goals (applicants should be aware that the faculty also evaluate this statement as a professional writing sample);

-- 5. provide three letters of recommendation from professionals who can speak to the applicant's academic and/or professional capabilities in the field of Psychology to complete and submit a Personal Reference Form available on the MA in Psychology Admission and Program Requirements webpage - 6. complete a "Statement of Character" Form available on the MA in Psychology, Admission and Program Requirements webpage.
+- 1. Have completed prior to admission with an overall G.P.A. of 3.0 or higher, no grade below "C", and no more than two grades of "C"; undergraduate courses from a regionally accredited college/university that are comparable to Personality Theories (PSYC3310), Cognitive Psychology (PSYC3520), Abnormal Psychology (PSYC3430), Social Psychology (PSYC3345), Child Development (PSYC3201), Research Methodology (PSYC4750), and Statistics (STAT4720).
+Please note, these courses are prerequisites and may not be used to fulfill degree requirements of the MA and may be taken at another institution and must all be completed within the first year of enrollment. - 2.
+Have earned a grade point average (G.P.A.) of at least 3.0 in the last 60 hours of undergraduate course work. - 3.
+Demonstrate evidence of satisfactory professional writing and analysis by one of the following: a grade of "B" or higher in PSYC 3120 (Thinking and Writing in Psychology) or its equivalent, or a score of 4.5 or greater on the Analytical Writing section of the GRE General Test. - 4.
+Provide a statement of the applicant's purpose in seeking a master's degree in psychology and their long-term goals (applicants should be aware that the faculty also evaluate this statement as a professional writing sample); - 5.
+Provide three letters of recommendation from professionals who can speak to the applicant's academic and/or professional capabilities in the field of Psychology to complete and submit a Personal Reference Form available on Slate. - 6.
+Complete a "Statement of Character" Form available on the MA in Psychology, Admission and Program Requirements webpage. - 7.
+Selected applicants are required to participate in a 15-minute phone-screening interview as well as a in person group based interview.
+The dates of these will be provided upon invitation to interview.

 Annual admission to the program is determined by program faculty.
-Program faculty reserve the right to request personal interviews with applicants to the program.
-Application packets must be received by the admission date posted on the website.
+Application packets must be received by March 15th for Fall admission.
+The early admission deadline is February 15th.